Enabling/disabling rota swap functionality

 How does the My ChurchSuite swap functionality work?

 Different churches will have their own in-house processes that they wish their serving team members to follow; but essentially the ChurchSuite swap functionality works on a trust basis.
-It's not intended to be used "inflict" a swap on someone unsuspecting(!), and neither is it an approvals system where an overseer or another team member "accepts" or "declines" the swap.
+It's not intended to be used to "inflict" a swap on someone unsuspecting(!), and neither is it an 'approvals' system where an overseer or another team member "accepts" or "declines" a swap request.

 Typically, a serving team member who needs to organise a swap will have first contacted other team members on the rota to see if anyone is available to swap.
+They'll of course only contact those in the ministry whose roles are compatible for a swap.
 Within My ChurchSuite's features are a couple of useful ways to help with this...

 1) First, serving team members are able to view the rota "Members" tab within a rota.
-Clicking on any members will display a popup contact details box (subject to that person's privacy settings).
+Clicking on any member will display a popup contact details box (subject to that person's privacy settings).
 The rota members tab is only visible to rota members.
+Rota members will only show in the list if their privacy settings have "Name is visible" enabled.

 2) A further option is to use the rota Group Email button (top right corner) to send a rota group email to everyone on that rota enquiring if someone is available to swap.